 The Roost, located on the second floor of the Taylor Center, does offer a meal plan.
 Full-time freshmen, sophomores, juniors, and seniors are automatically charged a meal plan to their student account.

 The plan is convenient and easy.
 You will be billed automatically for the plan - $600 per semester if you are living on campus and $100 per semester if you are living off campus.
-The money will be loaded onto your Warhawk Card (your student ID) and you can use the card like a debit card in The Roost and at The AUMazing Bean coffee shop located across from the Warhawk Shop in Taylor Center.
-Information about Warhawk Cards is available by contacting The Warhawk Shop at 334-244-3578.
+The money will be loaded onto your Warhawk Card (your student ID) and you can use the card like a debit card in The Roost and at The AUMazing Bean coffee shop located across from the Warhawk Shop Bookstore in Taylor Center.
+Information about Warhawk Cards is available by contacting The Warhawk Shop Bookstore at 334-244-3578.

 We will consider a specific roommate request as well as other information contained in the application for housing when making room assignments; however, no guarantee of a particular assignment is implied.
 The Office of Housing and Residence Life reserves the right to reassign residents in order to consolidate vacancies.